-7.3.3 Protection against side channel attacks
+7.3.4 Protection against side channel attacks

 If the input to KECCAK includes secret data or keys, side channel attacks may pose a threat.
 One can protect against timing attacks and simple power analysis by coding the KECCAK-f permutation as a fixed sequence of instructions in a straightforward way.
 Moreover, KECCAK-f does not make use of large lookup tables so that cache attacks pose no problem.
-(The interleaving method of Section 7.2.2 can be implemented with table lookups, which depend on the input message only, but it can also be implemented without any table at all when the input message block contains secret bits.)
+(The interleaving method of Section 7.2.2 can be implemented with table lookups, which depend on the input message only.
+Of course, it can also be implemented without any table at all.)

 Protection against differential power analysis (DPA) can be obtained by applying several mechanisms, preferably at the same time.
 One of the mechanisms is called state splitting.
-This method was proposed in [33] and [13] and consists in splitting the state in two parts-one of which is supposed to be random-that give XORed back the actual state value.
+This method was proposed in [34] and [14] and consists in splitting the state in two parts-one of which is supposed to be random-that give XORed back the actual state value.
 If properly implemented, this method eliminates any correlation between values inside the machine and any intermediate computation result, thereby removing the possibility for first-order DPA.
-We have shown how this can be applied to BASEKING in [24].
+We have shown how this can be applied to BASEKING in [25].
 It turns out that for the linear steps the computations can be done independently on the two split parts of the state.
 An additional overhead is in the non-linear steps, in which operations must be performed using parts of both split states.
-The mechanisms described in [24] apply equally well to χ , the only non-linear part of KECCAK-f.
+The mechanisms described in [25] apply equally well to χ , the only non-linear part of KECCAK-f.